 From left, Frederique Beroset and Rick Martin work Monday to create a new dune to redirect rainwater and storm surge.
-TONY GIBERSON/TGIBERSON/PNJ.COM Dune Continued " 1A Paolo Ghio, the Santa Rosa Island Authority's director of developmen-tal services, said the berm construction is an excellent example of a project that increases erosion control and fortifies a natural sand dune. dune.
-"They've done a fan-tastic job," he said.
+TONY GIBERSON/TGIBERSON/PPU.COM Dune Continued " 1A Paolo Ghio, the Santa Rosa Island Authority's director of developmen-tal services, said the berm construction is an excellent example of a project that increases erosion control and fortifies a natural sand "They've done a fan-tastic job," he said.
 "The dune needs the water more than the garage does."
-The two companies have been working on a number of April flood projects on Pensacola Beach and Navarre Beach that involve re-Beach that involve re-storing washouts and re-placing dune vegetation, said Jimmy Grissett, owner of Milton-based Grissett Excavating.
+The two companies ne two companies have been working on a number of April flood projects on Pensacola Beach and Navarre Beach that involve restoring washouts and re-placing dune vegetation, said Jimmy Grissett, owner of Milton-based Grissett Excavating.
 April's rain also erod-ed an area around San de "I've not seen anything to this magnitude from rain before.
-"This is something you usually see after a hurricane." said.

-JIMMY GRISSETT, owner of Grissett Excavating \$700,000, last year.
-Rain washed away the top layer of the sand, he condominiums Luna west of the hotel, creat-ing a 5-foot-deep hole.
-And the rain washed sand around Soundside Centre on Pensacola "Even if you lose 1 inch over a large area, Beach and undermined that's a fair amount of sand," he said.
-Overall, the beach, foundations of homes on Navarre Beach. which normally takes the brunt of storms, had "Tve not seen any-thing to this magnitude from rain before," Gris-sett said.
+"This is something you usually see after a hurricane."
+JIMMY GRISSETT, owner of Grissett Excavating condominiums Luna west of the hotel, creat-ing a 5-foot-deep hole.
+And the rain washed sand around Soundside Centre on Pensacola Beach and undermined foundations of homes on Navarre Beach.
+"I've not seen any-thing to this magnitude from rain before," Gris-sett said.
 "This is some-thing you usually see af-ter a hurricane."
-Ghio also pointed out that Escambia's County's coastal engineer is calculating the loss of sand along Quietwater Beach, which was re-nourished with 1,300 dump truck loads of sand, to the tune of pared to the rest of the two-county area.
-"It was a complete re-"It was a complete re-versal of fortune," Ghio said.
-"When you have a bad storm, it's usually, 'Oh my god, let's leave the island and go to the mainland.'
-On April 29, it was, 'Let's leave the mainland and go to the mainland and go to the island." very little damage com-
+Ghio also pointed out that Escambia's County's coastal engineer is calculating the loss of sand along Quietwater Beach, which was re-nourished with 1,300 dump truck loads of sand, to the tune of \$700,000, last year.
+Rain washed away the top layer of the sand, he said.

+"Even if you lose 1 inch over a large area, that's a fair amount of sand," he said.
+Overall, the beach, which normally takes the brunt of storms, had very little damage compared to the rest of the two-county area.
+"It was a complete re- "It was a complete reversal of fortune," Ghio said.
+"When you have a bad storm, it's usually, 'Oh my god, ler's leave the island and go to the mainland.'
+On April 29, it was, 'Let's leave the mainland and go to the mainland and go to the island."